MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/managed-partners/vstudio-win10/live-get-started-vstudio-uwp.md

 Adding NuGet packages makes compilation quicker while adding the source makes debugging easier.

 This article will walk through using NuGet packages.
-If you instead want to add the API source, see [Compiling the Xbox Live APIs Source In Your UWP Project](add-xbox-live-apis-source-to-a-uwp-project.md).
+If you instead want to add the API source, see [Add and compile XSAPI source code into a UWP project](live-add-xbl-source-uwp.md).

 To add the Xbox Live SDK NuGet package:
 1. In Visual Studio go to **Tools** > **NuGet Package Manager** > **Manage NuGet Packages for Solution...**.